Author: Abby Klionsky, Mansion, Museum Blog

 Remembering Eleanor Robinson Countiss

-Published By Abby Klionsky
+Published By Abby Klionsky.

 This article is presented as ongoing research into the history of the 1524 N. Lake Shore Drive, and its original inhabitants.